yahoo/oss-guide/docs/publishing/publishing-template/README.md

 ## More optional sections

 If you need more sections, add them here and reference them in the [table of contents](#table-of-contents).
-You might add a section describing configurations, features, or known issues.
+You might add a section describing future features or known issues.

 ## Contribute

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.
-Pull Requests are welcome.

 ## Maintainers
 Ashley Wolf: awolf@verizonmedia.com
+Gil Yehuda: gyehuda@verizonmedia.com

 ## License
+_State license full name or [SPDX](https://spdx.org/licenses/) identifier._

 **Example**

 This project is licensed under the terms of the [MIT](LICENSE-MIT) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.